allegro/allegro.tech/_posts/2015-07-30-android-fogger.md

 author: pawel.byszewski
 tags: [android, ui, blur, renderscript]
 ---
 All over the Internet there are code snippets that show how to make a blur effect on Android.
-But if you want introduce blur as a part of your app design and use it an effect to hide content under dialogs, drawer etc. there is no ready solution for all UI components.
+But if you want to introduce blur as a part of your app design and use it as an effect to hide content under dialogs, drawer etc. there is no ready solution for all UI components.
 That’s why I wrote the Fogger library.

 It does not require any complicated setup and has almost no effect on your app architecture.
-So it is simple to use even if your product already exist on the market.
+So it is simple to use even if your productv is already on the market.
 Here is some showcase:

 ![sample](/img/articles/2015-07-30/sample.gif)